Astrophysics (Index) | About |

 Example spiral galaxies:

-The Magellanic clouds have been considered irregular but are now sometimes cited as single-armed spiral galaxies, termed Magellanic spiral galaxies.
-An anemic galaxy is a spiral galaxy where the spirals and the portions between them show less contrast, i.e., like lenticular galaxies but with a visible spiral pattern.
+The Magellanic Clouds have been considered irregular but are now generally cited as single-armed spiral galaxies, termed Magellanic spiral galaxies.
+An anemic galaxy is a spiral galaxy where the spirals and the portions between them show less contrast, i.e., much like lenticular galaxies yet with a visible spiral pattern.
 A flocculent spiral galaxy is one where the spiral arms are not continuous, but patches of brightness.
+The Triangulum galaxy (M33) is an example.